mysterious-shailendr/Uber-NYC-Data-Analysis/README.md

 3. Matplotlib for plotting
 4. Seaborn for visualization

-#### For any module errors, install that module in your jupyter notebook only as follows:
+#### For any module errors, install that module in your jupyter notebook as follows:
 > !pip install module_name

 #### Install these modules for running this application: